Nordstrom: Following renaming to Nordstrom

 In 1976, Nordstrom opened a series of stores called Place Two to sell a more limited selection of apparel in smaller markets.
 By 1983, there were ten Place Two stores, but the cost of upgrading the smaller stores, especially from a systems perspective, outweighed the benefit, and the division was discontinued.
 The last two remaining Place Two stores closed on April 1, 1995.
+In August 1988, the Nordstroms sold the Seahawks to real estate developer Ken Behring and his partner Ken Hofmann for $80 million.

 The company also expanded into direct sales in 1993, beginning with a catalog division led by John N.'s son Dan that was followed by an e-commerce business.
 Nordstrom.com's fulfillment and contact centers are located in Cedar Rapids, Iowa; and Seattle, Washington.
 Currently, it has distribution centers in Ontario, California; Newark, California; Portland, Oregon; Dubuque, Iowa; Upper Marlboro, Maryland; and Gainesville, Florida.

 Nordstrom FSB, a wholly owned subsidiary of Nordstrom, Inc., is a federally chartered savings bank doing business as Nordstrom Bank.
 It was formed in 1991 in Scottsdale, Arizona, with its customer contact center in Centennial, Colorado.
 Nordstrom FSB was formerly known as Nordstrom National Credit Bank and changed its name to Nordstrom FSB in March 2000.
 The bank offers various banking and credit products, such as Nordstrom Signature VISA, Nordstrom retail credit and debit cards, interest-bearing checking accounts, check cards, and certificates of deposits.
 It offers Nordstrom customers cards under Nordstrom Rewards – its customer loyalty program – where customers earn points when making purchases with the card at Nordstrom and other retailers.

 In 1995, Nordstrom opened their first store location in New York State.
 It is located at The Westchester, an upscale shopping mall in White Plains, New York, a suburb of New York City.
-Nordstrom has since opened stores in Garden City, New York, and Manhattan (in 2019).
+Nordstrom has since opened stores at Roosevelt Field in Garden City, New York in 1997, and Manhattan in 2019.

 Beginning in 1995, the fourth generation of brothers and cousins had been co-presidents for a time.
 John Whitacre was appointed as the first non-Nordstrom CEO in 1997.
 In 1998, Nordstrom replaced its downtown Seattle store with a new flagship location in the former Frederick & Nelson building across the street.
 A two-year renovation of this location was completed in 2016.
 At 383000 sqft, the downtown Seattle location is the chain's largest store.
 By contrast, the smallest Nordstrom store, as of September 2008, opened in 1980 in Salem, Oregon, with a total area of just under 72000 sqft.
 This location has since closed.

 In 1998, Nordstrom opened its first location in the Southeast at Perimeter Mall in Atlanta, Georgia.